Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Lag-time dependency on the pellet size

+Figure~\ref{fig:contents_allsize} shows the time evolution of the particle and the thermal energy content inside the separatrix for small, medium, and large pellets injected at 8 ms. The small pellet does not trigger an ELM and the particle ejection is negligible, however some of the initial pellet mass is lost in the low-temperature SOL region.
+The large pellet delivers 85\% of the particles into the plasma, and features a prominent drop of the energy content, meaning that an ELM has been triggered.

-Figure~\ref{fig:powers_15D} shows the power load onto the inner and the outer divertor targets which is caused by $1.5 \times 10^{20} D$ pellet injections with 560 m/s.
-There is a clear transition in the heat loads between the regime where no ELM is triggered (simulations with $t_\mathrm{inj.}\leq6$ ms) and the regime where the pellet injection causes an ELM crash ($t_\mathrm{inj.}\geq8$ ms).
-The duration of the peak of the power load of the pellet-triggered ELMs is roughly $0.4$ ms and therefore very similar to the base pellet ($0.8 \times 10^{20} D$) ELM triggering.
+Figure~\ref{fig:powers_15D} shows the power load onto the inner and the outer divertor targets which is caused by large pellet injections with 560 m/s.
+There is a clear transition in the heat loads between the regime where no ELM is triggered (simulations with ${t_\mathrm{inj.}\leq6~\mathrm{ms}}$) and the regime where the pellet injection causes an ELM crash (${t_\mathrm{inj.}\geq8~\mathrm{ms}}$).
+The duration of the peak of the power load of the pellet-triggered ELMs is roughly ${0.4~\mathrm{ms}}$ and therefore very similar to the medium-sized pellet ELM triggering.

-The heat flux profile along the toroidal angle in the case of the injection at 10 ms triggering an ELM is shown in Fig.~\ref{fig:heatflux_15D_10ms_toroidalangle}.
-The time slice of $t=10.22$ ms which is at the maximum power load onto the outer divertor is plotted.
-The heat flux profile along the toroidal angle is observed to be toroidally asymmetric like those for ELMs induced by the base pellets ($0.8 \times 10^{20}$D).
-It is important to emphasize that the structure (footprint) of the heat flux profile along the toroidal angle is largely independent from the pellet size which triggers the ELM crash.
+The large pellet triggers an ELM that displays a toroidally asymmetric heat flux deposition profile in a similar way than the medium pellet size, as discussed in Fig.~\ref{fig:heatflux_08D_12ms_toroidalangle}.
+It is important to emphasize that the structure (footprint) of the heat flux profile along the toroidal angle is largely independent of the pellet size which triggers the ELM crash.
 The footprint of the heat flux onto the divertor target is characterized by the magnetic field configuration, which is determined by the ELM crash itself.
-It, however, deviates from a typical spontaneous ELM crash since the seed perturbation is highly localized in the triggered ELM case as discussed in detal in Ref.~\cite{Cathey2020C}.

-Figure~\ref{fig:heatflux_time_15D_10ms} shows the heat flux profile versus time for the toroidal angle of $\varphi = 180^\circ$ and $\varphi = 0^\circ$ where the large pellet ($1.5 \times 10^{20}$D) is injected with 560 m/s.
-The toroidal asymmetry of the incident heat flux profile for large pellets ($1.5 \times 10^{20}$D) is more pronounced than for the base pellet ($0.8 \times 10^{20}$D) injection (see Fig.~\ref{fig:heatflux_time_08D_12ms}).
-In the heat flux profile at $\varphi = 0^\circ$, the secondary peak appears at the divertor length of 6 cm - 8 cm which is same observation in small pellet injection in Fig.~\ref{fig:heatflux_time_08D_12ms}.
-The position of the secondary peak of the heat flux onto the outer divertor target is independent from the pellet size.
-The position of the secondary peak is also dependent on the magnetic configuration of the plasma, especially q95 \cite{Wenninger2011}.